 Come to a virtual application workshop where we'll walk through CSU Apply and answer program questions along the way.
 Join the program staff to get tips on the application process.
 Ask your specific questions in an informative group format.
-The application deadline for Spring 2023 is November 30, 2022.
+The application deadline for Fall 2023 is June 19, 2023.

 Virtual Application Tips Workshops:

 Future workshops to be determined.
 Check back often, or contact the Program Advisor by clicking the blue bar above.

 Simply click the button below at the time of the session of your choice.
 No registration necessary.